 Expertise: Geneva Conventions, Guantanamo, national security

-Ken Gude is the Chief of Staff and Vice President at American Progress, where he works closely with CAP President Neera Tanden to communicate strategic decisions and coordinate policy development.
+Ken Gude is a Senior Fellow with the National Security Team at American Progress.
 Ken also leads several of the organization’s policy initiatives and projects.

 Prior to joining American Progress, Ken was a policy analyst at the Center for National Security Studies, where he focused on post-September 11 civil liberties issues.
 He also had stints at the Council on Foreign Relations and the British Labour Party, where he served as a policy officer working the campaign against the privatization of British Rail.
 He has been published in numerous print and online publications, including the Los Angeles Times, The Guardian, and The Philadelphia Inquirer; is a frequent commentator in print and broadcast media; and has contributed to the books Protecting Democracy: International Responses and Power and Superpower.